valolock/valolock/readme.md

 - **Early Selection Bug**: There's a known issue where ValoLock attempts to select the agent before the selection screen is fully loaded.
 Any suggestions for resolving this are welcome.
 - **Security Notice**: Windows may present a warning due to the executable's unrecognized status.
 We encourage users to review the source code if they have security concerns.
 Your safety and trust are paramount.
+- **Fullscreen mode**: This program only works in windowed/borderless.

 ## Contributing